Vulgariti/GI_Abyssolver/README.md

 # Abyssolver

 This is an app that includes calculators intended for theorycrafting for the game Genshin Impact.
-The goal of the app is to provide tools that are flexible rather than specific.
+The goal of the app is to provide tools that are flexible rather than rigid.

 Currently, there are five screens: the main screen, a combat calculator, a team-builder tool, an income calculator, and a resources page.